 The Mystery tale is one where there is some sort of missing piece and someone sets out to find it and so solves the riddle.
-In book one of Swidgers, William sets out to discover why he has been ‘sought’ and so THE FUTURE WAS AWAYS WAITING is essentially a ‘mystery plot’ where the reader shares in William’s ongoing detective work.
-Without giving too much away, William does make a major discovery about himself in book one and this is developed further in book two, THE DAY THEY SAVED TOMORROW.
+In book one of SWIDGERS, William sets out to discover why he has been ‘sought’ and so THE TIME THAT NEVER WAS is essentially a ‘mystery plot’ where the reader shares in William’s ongoing detective work.
+Without giving too much away, William does make a major discovery about himself in book one and this is developed further in book two, THE TIME THEY SAVED TOMORROW.
 But this discovery does not end the story.
 Finding out why he has been sought in many ways is just the beginning of his adventures.
-That said, there is certainly a mystery element in Swidgers and that’s been one of the main appeals of the story to many young readers.
+That said, there is certainly a mystery element in SWIDGERS and that’s been one of the main appeals of the story to many young readers.

-Magic Realism is a genre known for its apparent ordinariness, plus its malleable concept of time, and Swidgers has these features too, yet Magic Realism tends towards the dream-like and the allegorical whereas Swidgers does not.
-Dreaming does of course play a part in the plot of THE FUTURE WAS ALWAYS WAITING yet the form and style of the story is never surreal as with much of Magic Realism, in fact Swidgers keeps its feet firming on the ground throughout.
+Magic Realism is a genre known for its apparent ordinariness, plus its malleable concept of time, and SWIDGERS has these features too, yet Magic Realism tends towards the dream-like and the allegorical whereas SWIDGERS does not.
+Dreaming does of course play a part in the plot of THE TIME THAT NEVER WAS yet the form and style of the story is never surreal as with much of Magic Realism, in fact SWIDGERS keeps its feet firming on the ground throughout.

 Who inspired the Granny character and what she looks like and sounds like in the audio books?